a-arev/azure-proj/README.md

 - **train-model.yml** - specifications file for *train-model.py* script

 # Wiki Page
-See [Wiki page](https://github.com/a-arev/titanic-competition/wiki) (menu above) for information on recreating Azure environment, visualizing scripts with schematics, and seeing the results from MySQL script.
+See [Wiki page](https://github.com/a-arev/titanic-competition/wiki) (menu above) for information on recreating Azure environment, visualizing scripts with schematics, seeing the results from MySQL EDA script, and exploring Tableau dashboard for predictions data.